Chapter 2.1.2 Climate-friendly Governance

 Emissions reduction

-Communities, where the cost of living crisis, poverty, exclusion, food insecurity and the ever increasing severity of climate based consequences, combine, are often best placed to take local action for the mitigation of climate change and for adaptation to the impacts.
+Communities, where the cost of living crisis, poverty, exclusion, food insecurity and the ever increasing severity of climate-based consequences, combine, are often best placed to take local action for the mitigation of climate change and for adaptation to the impacts.
 Rural and island communities have additional challenges, including more severe weather, very significant levels of fuel poverty and more fragile supply chains for food and other essential goods and services.

 Within this context, genuinely empowering communities with both practical support and funding is vital.
 Too often, despite statutory recognition, community engagement is equated with informing, simplistic messaging, ‘being the parent’ or ‘doing to’, whereas supporting meaningful engagement and genuine bottom up, community based responses and empowerment is a very different thing.

-The Scottish Government’s funding of a network of climate hubs20 recognises the value of place-based, community-level responses, and as such, securing adequate funding for both community groups and the new climate hubs is important.
+The Scottish Government’s funding of a network of climate hubs23 recognises the value of place-based, community-level responses, and as such, securing adequate funding for both community groups and the new climate hubs is important.
 This funding needs to be on a sufficiently long-term basis to allow communities and hubs to offer good, secure jobs and to plan and implement programmes for both mitigation and adaptation.

 How to support those losing homes and livelihoods is key, as is recognising and mitigating the personal tragedies involved, from unsellable homes due to new flooding risks to the significant areas of the Western Isles which will be lost to flooding and coastal erosion.